Rockies vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has 62 hits with 10 doubles, a triple, a home run, 15 walks and 16 RBI.
-He's also stolen one base.
+- Luis Arraez has put up 63 hits with 11 doubles, a triple, a home run and 15 walks.
+He has driven in 18 runs with one stolen base.

 Arraez Recent Games